xxyh1993/ICPNet/README.md

 ## model weights
 The weights of all models can be downloaded from the link as follows:

+Unzip the file into a directory.
+And then modifying the path of the models in ".yaml" files.

 ## Training and testing on MNIST and Fashion_MNIST